kalininalab/spherecon/README.md

 --ca:   C-alpha only version of SphereCon.
 Needs only coordinates of the C-alpha atoms and their amino acid type.

 --bb:   Backbone only version of SphereCon.
-Needs only coordinates of the C alpha atoms.
+Needs only coordinates of the C-alpha atoms without specifying their type.
 ### Using as library
 spherecon can be simply imported by import spherecon